About me

 As a passionate feminist, I enjoy giving my works a positive message of emancipation and equality.
 And because “gender” is broader than the old definitions we are culturally in the process of reinventing, I like reflecting this process in (sometimes theatrical) pieces that are playfully confronting.

-Music, to me, is something playful and magical.
+Music, to me, is sometimes playful, sometimes intense, and always magical.
 It a way of relating to the world, myself, and other people and connecting all of these with the help of vibrations in the air.

 photo in banner by Naomi Souwen